-Editor’s note: This information hub is being updated regularly with additional resources.
-Last update: April 2, 2020.
+Editor’s note: This information hub was last updated on July 2, 2020.

-We’ve compiled some of the best resources we’ve found for businesses managing the impact of the Coronavirus.
-And on March 20, we announced a $25 million relief package for heavily impacted businesses.
+We’ve compiled some of the best resources we’ve found for businesses managing the impact of the Coronavirus, including our own $25+ million relief package for heavily impacted businesses.

 If you have questions or if there is anything we can do to help, get in touch by logging into your Yelp for Business account for Yelp contact details.
 Our customer success and account teams are fully staffed and ready to assist.

 - The CDC has a very detailed website with information on Coronavirus in English, Spanish, and Mandarin, including specific guidance for businesses (such as disinfection instructions)

 - The World Health Organization (WHO) has a global perspective on the pandemic, as well as workplace readiness tips

 - The National Restaurant Association has a list of resources specifically for food businesses

 - As some areas begin allowing businesses to reopen, restaurants are working hard to create a low-contact dining environment to help diners and staff stay safe